Share this article

 3. Pack plenty of water

-It's one of the bread-and-butter ways for how to keep dogs cool in summer, and every owner should know to make sure their pup's drinking enough water, especially when the sun’s out.
-If they have a clumsy pup, they’ll also be used to checking their water bowl hasn't been knocked over.
-But what about when they’re out on a walk?
+It's one of the bread-and-butter ways for how to keep dogs cool in summer, and every pet parent should know to make sure their pup's drinking enough water, especially when the sun’s out.

 4. Try these creative ways to keep them hydrated